prehire/dump-reader/README.md

 ## Getting Started
 1. Clone this repository: `git clone https://github.com/prehire/dump-reader.git`
 2. Navigate to the `dump-reader` directory.
 3. In the `dumps` directory, place all of your pgsql data dumps that you would like to be loaded into the database.
+File names in this directory may only contain letters and numbers (no -,_,@,$ etc allowed)
- * Each database dump placed in the "dumps" folder will create a new PostgreSQL database in the postgresql docker container.
+4. Each database dump placed in the "dumps" folder will create a new PostgreSQL database in the postgresql docker container.
-4. Issue `docker-compose up --build` and the stack will come up.
+5. Issue `sh bin/create.sh` and the stack will come up.
 You may see some loading errors, this is OK.

 ## Using the built-in Web-Client
-1. Navigate to http://localhost:8000 in a web-browser to see the phpPgAdmin page.
+1. Navigate to http://localhost:5050 in a web-browser to see the phpPgAdmin page.
-2. On the left navigation window click "PostgreSQL" under "Servers".
+2. On the left navigation window click "Servers".
+You will be prompted for a password, input `password`

-3. You will be asked to log-in.
+Should you need, the full credentials are:
   * User: `postgres`
   * Password: `password`